-Revolving notes payable - stockholder, cont'd In March 2012 the Company entered into a note payable (Short-Term Loan) agreement with the same stockholder for \$250,000.
-The note matures in March 2014 and bears interest at 8% per annum.
-Company owned by officer Flux had various transactions during the nine month periods ended March 31, 2012 and 2011, with a companyfounded and 35% owned by Flux's Chief Executive Officer who is also one of Flux's majority shareholders. ojjicer During the nine month periods ended March 31, 2012 and 2011, Flux sold approximately \$335,000 and \$149,000, respectively, of product to this company.
+Flux had various transactions during the nine month periods ended March 31, 2012 and 2011, with a company founded and 35% owned by Flux's Chief Executive Officer who is also one of Flux's majority shareholders.

+During the nine month periods ended March 31, 2012 and 2011, Flux sold approximately \$335,000 and \$149,000, respectively, of product to this company.
 The customer deposits balance received from this company at March 31, 2012 and June 30, 2011, is approximately \$996,000 and \$367,000, respectively.
 There were no receivables outstanding from this company as of March 31, 2012.
 As of June 30, 2011, receivables of \$29,000 were outstanding from this company.

 In July of 2011 the Company entered into a sublease with this company for approximately \$6,600 per month for a portion of this space.
 The sublease was terminated on January 1, 2012.

 During the nine month periods ended March 31, 2012 and 2011, this company reimbursed \$53,000 and \$7,000, respectively, to Flux under this sublease agreement.

-Customer During the nine month periods ended March 31, 2012 and 2011, the Company sold approximately \$1,000 and \$29,000, respectively, of product to a company owned by another one of the Company's major shareholders who is the Company's former Chief Technology Officer.
+During the nine month periods ended March 31, 2012 and 2011, the Company sold approximately \$1,000 and \$29,000, respectively, of product to a company owned by another one of the Company's major shareholders who is the Company's former Chief Technology Officer.
 There were no receivables outstanding from this customer as of March 31, 2012 and June 30, 2011.

-Vendor During 2009, the Company entered into a cancelable Term Sheet agreement (the "Term Sheet Agreement") with a company owned by another one of the Company's major shareholders.
+During 2009, the Company entered into a cancelable Term Sheet agreement (the "Term Sheet Agreement") with a company owned by another one of the Company's major shareholders.
 Pursuant to the Term Sheet Agreement, the Company was appointed as a distributor of this company's battery charging products allowing the Company to sell the products either separately or as part of an energy storage solution.
 Additionally, the Company was required to develop software to enable communication between the parties' respective products which entitles the Company to royalties for any such units sold by the related entity.
 During the term of the Term Sheet Agreement the Company may purchase the products at the then current price list for distributors.
-Further, under the terms of the Term Sheet Agreement, if the company sells its products to a different distributor Flux Power Inc. is entitled to a distribution fee equal to 20% of the company's gross profits on such sale.
-This distribution fee and royalties are capped at a total of \$200,000.
+Further, under the terms of the Term Sheet Agreement, if the company sells its products to a different distributor Flux Power Inc. is entitled to a \$200,000.
 The products defined in the term sheet were assigned to a different company that is owned by the same major shareholder, on September 1, 2010.
 The Term Sheet Agreement expired pursuant to its terms on April 1, 2011.
 During the nine month periods ended March 31, 2012 and 2011, the Company purchased approximately \$52,000 and \$35,000 of prototype products that are not subject to the distribution fee or royalties pursuant to the Term Sheet Agreement.